Special Education

 Multiple Means of Representation

-According to child development experts, assessment should be introduced gradually and with patience.
+Evidence from developmental psychology indicates that assessment should be introduced gradually and with patience.

 Breaking complex skills into smaller component parts makes them accessible even to the youngest learners.